vippsas/vipps-recurring-api/vipps-recurring-api.md

 A campaign in recurring is a period where the price is lower than usual, and this is communicated to the customer with the original price shown for comparison.
+Campaigns can not be used in combination with variable amount, see more about variable amount [here](#Recurring-agreements-with-variable-amount).

 ![Campaign example](images/CampaignExample.PNG)